guimauveb/tinyDLM/README.md

     - Supports simultaneous transfers
     - Transfers can be paused / resumed / killed.
     - Displays current download speed and progress for each transfer
+    - Very low CPU / memory consumption
+    - **NEW** Partially supports adding multiple links at the same time